FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Perhaps SUT shows periodic decreases in performance the user does not want to be treated as noise.

-In any case, many good short trials may become bad full-length trials in the counter-factual case.
+In any case, many short low-loss trials may become full-length high-loss trials in the counter-factual case.

-In extreme cases, there are plenty of good short trials and no bad short trials.
+In extreme cases, there are plenty of short low-loss trials and no short high-loss trials.

-In this scenario, we want the load classification NOT to classify the load as a lower bound, despite the abundance of good short trials.
+In this scenario, we want the load classification NOT to classify the load as a lower bound, despite the abundance of short low-loss trials.

 {::comment}
     [I agree.]

     <mark>MKP2 mk edit note: It may be worth adding why that is. i.e. because
-    there is a risk that at longer trial this could turn into a bad trial.</mark>
+    there is a risk that at longer trial this could turn into a high-loss trial.</mark>

 {:/comment}

-Effectively, we want the good short trials to be ignored, so they do not contribute to comparisons with the Goal Duration Sum.
+Effectively, we want the short low-loss trials to be ignored, so they do not contribute to comparisons with the Goal Duration Sum.

 #### True Bad Scenario